Learnable real-time inference of molecular composition from diffuse spectroscopy of brain tissue: Introduction

 \section{Introduction}

-Various biomedical applications such as laboratory tissue examination or neurosurgery require access to rapid monitoring of intrinsic tissue properties.
-In particular, neuronavigation would benefit by having structural and functional information about brain matter in real-time \cite{ganslandt2002neuronavigation,orringer2012neuronavigation,gerard2021brain}.
+Various biomedical applications such as histopathology or neurosurgery require access to rapid monitoring of intrinsic tissue properties.
+In particular, neuronavigation would benefit by having structural and functional information of brain tissue in real-time \cite{ganslandt2002neuronavigation,orringer2012neuronavigation,gerard2021brain}.
 Spatially-resolved maps of the tissue characteristics would allow bypassing invasive disease diagnostics, e.g., biopsy, which halt the operation.
 Instead, a surgical decision could be made during the operation, reducing its time and preserving a healthy brain.

-Optical sensing, such as near-infrared spectroscopy (NIRS) and hyperspectral imaging (HSI), emerge as promising alternatives to address these clinical needs \cite{sen2016clinical,giannoni2018hyperspectral}.
+Diffuse optical modalities, such as near-infrared spectroscopy and hyperspectral imaging, emerge as promising technologies to address these clinical needs \cite{sen2016clinical,giannoni2018hyperspectral}.
 These techniques can probe biological matter utilizing non-ionizing electromagnetic radiation within the visible and near-infrared ranges.
-The spectral instrumentation is inexpensive, portable, and allows for continuous monitoring at the bedside \cite{viderman2021near}.
+The spectral instrumentation is inexpensive (compared to other modalities such as MRI), allows for continuous tissue monitoring, and can be easily adapted for the complex context of the operating room \cite{viderman2021near}.

 The overarching principle behind spectroscopy-based molecular characterization is to relate the reflection spectrum obtained upon illumination of the tissue surface with its optical properties.
-The molecules constituting the tissue have unique absorption dependency on the radiation frequency, and thus, the reflection should exhibit molecular absorption signatures in its frequency dependency.
+The molecules constituting the tissue have unique absorption dependency on the optical radiation frequency, and thus, the reflection should exhibit molecular absorption signatures in its frequency dependency.

-However, several other physical factors contribute to shaping the spectra.
-These include light scattering on the surface and within tissue volume, autofluorescence, and background illumination \cite{lu2014medical}.
+However, several other physical factors contribute to shaping the measured reflectance spectra.
+These can include light scattering on the surface and within tissue volume, autofluorescence, tissue inhomogeneity, and background illumination \cite{lu2014medical}.
 Disentangling these phenomena from a reflectance spectrum is often an ambiguous, ill-posed problem, yet it is crucial for deducing the relation between the reflection and molecular composition.
-Another complication is a scarcity of available studies in which both optical monitoring and biochemical composition analysis are performed at the same time.
+Another complication is a scarcity of available studies in which optical monitoring and quantitative biochemical composition analysis are performed simultaneously.